Helen Hill: Activism and songwriting

-Helen Hill was a lifelong peace activist and advocate of several grassroots social justice causes.
+Hill was a lifelong peace activist and advocate of several grassroots social justice causes.
 Together with her husband, Dr. Paul Gailiunas, she helped initiate the Free Food Organization in Halifax in 1995.
 This later became a part of Food Not Bombs, which is still in operation.
 Also with her husband, she initiated several anti-smoking and anti-tobacco sponsorship campaigns.
 She was also a vegan and an animal rights activist, lending her support to rescue sanctuaries for pot-bellied pigs and other abandoned pets.

-Whilst living in Halifax, Paul formed a band called Piggy: The Calypso Orchestra of the Maritimes which recorded six albums between 1995 and 2001.
-Helen co-wrote the anarchist song "Emma Goldman" on their 1999 album Don't Stop the Calypso: Songs of Love and Liberation.
-After Helen and Paul moved to New Orleans, Paul started a new band called The Troublemakers and re-released the song "Emma Goldman" on their 2004 album Here Come The Troublemakers.
-Proclaiming the motto "It's your duty as a citizen to troublemake," other songs on the album include "International Flag Burning Day."
+Whilst living in Halifax, Gailiunas formed a band called Piggy: The Calypso Orchestra of the Maritimes which recorded six albums between 1995 and 2001.
+Hill co-wrote the anarchist song "Emma Goldman" on their 1999 album Don't Stop the Calypso: Songs of Love and Liberation.
+After Hill and Gailiunas moved to New Orleans, he started a new band called The Troublemakers and re-released the song "Emma Goldman" on their 2004 album Here Come The Troublemakers.
+Proclaiming the motto "It's your duty as a citizen to troublemake," other songs on the album include "International Flag Burning Day".

 "Emma Goldman" was performed at Hill's jazz funeral in New Orleans.